FINANCIAL SUPPORT FOR CATHEDRAL MINISTRIES

 Planned Giving

 This method involves giving from one's accumulated assets.
 This is most often done during estate planning for the disposition of assets after one's death, but there are also options from which to choose that come into force during one's lifetime.
-Please pick up a brochure at the west end of the Cathedral or ask at the office.
+To let us know you've remembered Christ Church Cathedral in your will, or to discuss options, please contact the cathedral office.

 Memorial Gifts